Multi-Sensory HMI for Human-Centric Industrial Digital Twins: A 6G Vision of Future Industry: Digital Twin for 6G-Empowered I4.0

 \subsubsection{Local trust zones for human and machine}

 which aims at protecting privacy by means of dynamically updating the transparency and accessibility of sensitive information that are specific about individuals, machines, or independent networks, w.r.t. use requirements and privacy policies.
-It further evolves the concept of \emph{security trust zone (STZ)}, which was proposed in 5G regarding cellular topologies~\cite{han2017security,michalopoulos2018initial}, to make it apt to the beyond-cellular 6G network topologies, e.g. the ``Network of Networks''.
+It further evolves the concept of \emph{security trust zone (STZ)}, which was proposed in 5G regarding cellular topologies~\cite{han2017security,michalopoulos2018initial}, to make it apt to the beyond-cellular network topology that is not supported by 5G, e.g. the ``Network of Networks''.
 It grants trustworthiness to new use cases that are dense of sensitive information and rely on flexible network topology, such as precision healthcare, smart cities, public protection and disaster relief (PPDR), and automatic public security.
 In the industrial scenario, sensor infrastructure webs and low-power micro-networks will become the key use cases for production and manufacturing.